konsumer/randopeep/README.md

 ### Using name-libraries

-Let's pretend some of the built-in wordlist librarues don't have the `randopeep.name()` convenience function, and load the libraries, directly:
+Let's pretend some of the built-in wordlist libraries don't have the `randopeep.name()` convenience function, and load the libraries, directly:

 ```javascript
 var myLeetName = randopeep.get('name/english/female/first') + ' ' + randopeep.get('name/netrunner/first');